Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operations.md

 ### Recommendations
 - Prioritize alerts based on their impact on operations or the criticality of the affected systems.
 Fine-tune alerts to trigger only meaningful events
 - Define relevant alert criteria such as thresholds, severity levels, or specific conditions
 - Use methods for reducing the number of individual notifications to reduce noise and effectively manage alerts.
+- Have a mechanism to ensure key stakeholders are notified about significant events to minimize alert fatigue.

 #### Assessment Questions
 - Are severity thresholds clearly defined?